gchq/stroom-docs/content/en/docs/HOWTOs/EventFeeds/translation-how-to.md

 ### Stepping Works Fine But Errors Whilst Processing

-When data is being stepped, it’s only ever fed to the XSLT as a single event, whilst a pipeline is able to process multiple events within a single input stream.
+When data is being stepped, it's only ever fed to the XSLT as a single event, whilst a pipeline is able to process multiple events within a single input stream.
 This apparently minor difference sometimes results in obscure errors if the translation has incorrect XPaths specified.
 Taking the following input data example: